 The program endorses a top-down value discipline that seeks to identify globally undervalued Markets, Economic Sectors, Industries, and Specific Securities in “Super Cycles” that sell at discounts to both their respective and historical intrinsic values.
 “Super Cycles” are defined as undervalued Economic Sectors, and Industries in the Global Economy that our firm believes are best positioned for “Long-Term Growth”.
-For example, in our view, “Super Cycles” can encompass industrial and/or technological developments, similar to the internet wave of the 90s, that potentially change the way individuals consume, socialize and communicate with one another.
+For example, in our view, “Super Cycles” can encompass industrial and/or technological developments, similar to the internet wave of the 90s, that potentially can change the way individuals consume, socialize and communicate with one another.

 The first step in the process analyzes the relative attractiveness of global Economic Sectors, and their Sub-Industries.
 This is done first via in-depth analysis of supply and demand fundamentals, and growth rate projections.
 Second, global Economic Sectors and Sub-Industries are identified and selected.
 Third, individual small to large cap equities are researched.